your-rents/your-rents-services/your-rents-services-common-searchable/README.md

 ### JOOQ: Your Rents Services Common Util

-[Your Rents Services Common Util](https://github.com/your-rents/your-rents-services/tree/main/your-rents-services-common-util) is a set of utilities used for developping the Your Rents application.for Spring Boot applications.
-It's the same repository where this project is hosted.
+[Your Rents Services Common Util](https://github.com/your-rents/your-rents-services/tree/main/your-rents-services-common-util) is a set of utilities used for developping the Your Rents application and its services.
+It's in the same repository where this project is hosted.

 It provides the `JooqUtils` class, which contains the `paginate` and `getQueryWithConditionsAndSorts` methods that can be used to build a filtered and paginated [JOOQ](https://www.jooq.org) query using `Searchable` and `Pageable` objects.